 As we work with major financial institutions and retailers in Ireland and across Europe we almost always have a stock of certified second hand safes and vaults which have been fully refurbished and fitted with Sargent And Greenleaf digital locks.

-Unlike the vast majority of second hand safes in the market our safes are properly certified.
+Unlike the vast majority of second hand safes in the market our safes are properly certified for insurance purposes.
 All our second hand safes are supplied at a significant discount on a new model and have been re-sprayed and refurbished by staff and technicians certified by S&G Switzerland.

 Safes Ireland™ provides safe and vault service and installations to Dublin, Cork, Galway, Mayo, Donegal, Kerry,Tipperary, Clare, Tyrone, Antrim, Limerick, Roscommon, Down, Wexford, Meath, Londonderry, Kilkenny, Wicklow, Offaly, Cavan, Waterford, Westmeath, Sligo, Laois, Kildare, Fermanagh, Leitrim, Armagh, Monaghan, Longford, Carlow and Louth.